Does Peanut Butter Help With Heartburn

 Acidity Levels in Peanut Butter: What You Need to Know

 Peanut butter's acidity is relatively mild compared to these culprits, but its impact can be compounded by other factors, such as the presence of added sugars or oils, or if it's consumed with other acidic foods.
-Therefore, it's essential to consider the overall acidity of your diet and how peanut butter fits into that context.
+So, it's essential to consider the overall acidity of your diet and how peanut butter fits into that context.
 Choosing natural, unsweetened peanut butter can help minimize the potential for acid reflux caused by acidity.

 Trends and Latest Developments